Terms of Business

 5.1.2 – Group support is provided on the terms of the individual group rules which can be found in each group.
 The rules are provided in the group description and are accessible before you join

 5.1.3 – Nothwithstanding any individual group rules you may not use our groups to promote your business (other than by responding directly to admin requests), nor sell your services to group members outside the group unless they have expressly invited you to do so.
 The groups are there to provide customer support of our contracts and services and there is no right to post on any other subject.
 Any off topic posts, or posts deemed by the moderator to be insulting or aggressive or inappropriate in anyway will be removed.

 5.1.4 – If you are in breach of these Terms or the rules of the group, we reserve the right to suspend or terminate your group support without compensation or a right to substitution, and without prejudice to other remedies we may have.

 5.2.
 Private support

 Private support and advice on products is not included in the download price, except that Premium level customers have inclusive support on up to three tracked changes per product.
-Beyond that, private support is available from us as consulting/time-based work (see below).
+Beyond that, private support is available from us as Power Hours or consulting/time-based work (see below).